vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Though kings bearing Parthian names ruled at Taxila about the first century B.C. to first century A.D., e.g., king Gondophernes, no clear evidence of the use of the Parthian era on Indian soil has yet been found.

-It is very likely that the Saka era, with its methods of calendar-reckoning, which came into vogue in India during the Siddhanta Jyotiṣa times, was started by the Saka tribes when they attained prominence, and started an era of their own, in imitation of the Parthians.
+It is very likely that the śaka era, with its methods of calendar-reckoning, which came into vogue in India during the Siddhānta Jyotiṣa times, was started by the śaka tribes when they attained prominence, and started an era of their own, in imitation of the Parthians.
 They, however, retained the Graeco Chaldean method of lunar month-reckoning and probably the same system of intercalary months. -

 \-